Date : 2004-07-13

-11. The University considers the following information as information collected and maintained for the purpose of creating a record that is available to the public and may be published in print, electronic format or on the Internet:
+19. The University considers the following information as information collected and maintained for the purpose of creating a record that is available to the public and that may be published in print, electronic format or on the Internet:

-b) the recipient of excellence scholarships or other prizes or honours awarded by the University or other third party.
+- b) the recipient of excellence scholarships or other prizes or honours awarded by the University or a third party.

 PERSONAL INFORMATION BANKS

-13. As required by FIPPA, the University maintains an index of personal information banks which outline all areas that create and maintain personal information banks for their day to day work.
-The directory of personal information banks is located on the University’s web site.
+21. As required by FIPPA, AIPO maintains an index of Personal Information banks which outlines all faculties, administrative offices or services that create and maintain personal information banks for purposes of carrying out University services or functions.
+The index of Personal Information banks shall be published on AIPO’s web site.

 RETENTION AND DISPOSAL OF PERSONAL INFORMATION

-14. The records retention schedule established by the University’s Archives sets out the University’s practices regarding the retention and disposal of records.
-Personal information that has been used by the University is retained for a minimum of one year after use unless the individual to whom the information relates consents to its earlier disposal.
+22. The records retention schedule established by the University’s Archives sets out the University’s practices regarding the retention and disposal of records.
+Personal Information that has been used by the University is retained for a minimum of one year after use unless the individual to whom the information relates consents to its earlier disposal.